nacular/doodle/docs/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/pusolito/doodle/blob/master/LICENSE)

 **Expressive:** Creating expressive, intuitive apps is natural with doodle.
 It handles all complex rendering and layout timing for you.
-Simply define your View heirarchy, business logic and go.
+Simply define your View hierarchy, business logic and go.
 User interactions (i.e. mouse and keyboard) are consistent and easy to use.

 **Single-language:** Focus on your app and not the nuances of HTML, Javascript or CSS.
-With doodle, you write all parts of your application in Kotlin.
+With doodle, you write all parts of your application in
+[Kotlin](http://kotlinlang.org).
 This means you get the full power of a sophisticated, strongly-typed language.

 **Vector Oriented:** Its easy to build beautifully detailed UIs with doodle.
 All rendering in doodle is vector-oriented.
 So ellipses, paths, lines, gradients, affine transforms etc. are as simple to use as images and rectangles.

 **Transparent:** Doodle hides the complexity of HTML and CSS, but exposes control over all other aspects of UI presentation.
-This makes it easier to make guarantees about what is rendered.
+This makes it easier to finely control rendering.

 **Testable:** Apps written with doodle are dependency-injected.
 And there are no global objects or state to make mocking challenging.